chlodowling/J124-Final-Dowling/README.md

     4. What is the breakdown of the most common diagnosis by racial or ethnic group in Hawaii, from 1988-present, that results in requiring an organ transplant?
     5. Is there one disease that has impacted individuals from all 8 racial or ethnic groups in Hawaii, resulting in an organ transplant?
 Is this in line with the United State’s most common diagnosis that results in requiring an organ transplant?

-*The five questions above will be used as the structure for the "Data Analysis" process documented below.*
+*The third step of preparing for data analysis was to develop questions, as seen above, that would guide the data analysis process.
+The five questions above will be used as the structure for the "Data Analysis" process documented below.*

 4. ### Define Key Assumptions

+The final step before starting data analysis was to establish key assumptions that would remain true for the entirety of the data analysis process.
+The key assumptions go as follows:

 * All questions were answered using the data set "J124 Final: Organ Transplants Hawaii.csv" mentioned above.
 * For the purpose of this study, organ transplant refers to all types of organ transplants as this study does _not_ categorize the organ transplant data into organ transplant type such as liver, heart, or lung transplant.
 * For all five questions, the datasets referenced come from OTPN and one dataset comes from the US Census.